 “Now to convince the rest.”

-This story continues the adventures of Acahya and her shadowrunning crew, beginning with Team Dynamics, more fully revealed in Plumbing the Depths, triumphing in The Seeds of Revolution, and recovering in A Piece of the Dream Americana.
+This story continues the adventures of Acahya and her shadowrunning crew, beginning with Team Dynamics, more fully revealed in Plumbing the Depths, triumphing in The Seeds of Revolution, recovering in A Piece of the Dream Americana, and reliving the past in Smoke Under Water.